elunna/nerfhack-changelog/README.md

 ### potions of blood and vampire blood
 * Increased the nutrition for blood potions
-* reduced nutrition for diluted blood.
+* Reduced nutrition for diluted blood.
+* Non-vampire players turning into a vampire via potion of vampire blood is not permanent (from EvilHack).

 ### potion of milk
 Non-cursed potions of milk reliably cancel out a lot of good and bad effects: